kubos/kubos/docs/ecosystem/services/app-service.rst

 - ``name``: Application name
 - ``version``: Version of the application which was/is running
-- ``runLevel``: The app's run level which was/is being executed.
-Either "OnBoot" or "OnCommand"
 - ``startTime``: The time at which the application was started, in `ISO 8601 <https://en.wikipedia.org/wiki/ISO_8601#Combined_date_and_time_representations>`__ format
 - ``endTime``: If the application has finished executing, the time at which execution ended